-6.70 "Established specifications" can not always be limited to pharmacopoeia specifications, also additional in-house specifications could apply.
+6.70 "Established specifications" cannot always be limited to pharmacopoeia specifica- tions, also additional in-house specifications could apply.
 6.71 During a batch record review check for missing records and out-prints incomplete entries illegible corrections equipment maintenance, breakdown and replacement valid calibrations and service intervals of test equipment (as a useful cross check to routine control of test equipment) In batch production review there is no need to ask for or seek verification of the calibration status of equipment.
-This is part of the ongoing QA system which would be expected to be compliant in routine cases. reports on OOS-results completeness of deviation reports impact of reported deviations on product quality compliance with specifications, parameter ranges or acceptance criteria including tighter customer specifications usage decision 6.72 See comments on 6.71 and 8.15 6.73
+This is part of the ongoing QA system which would be expected to be compliant in routine cases. reports on OOS-results completeness of deviation reports impact of reported deviations, parameter ranges or acceptance criteria including tighter customer specificationsReference 12.5 Process validation program • Reference: 12.21 for batch release Prior to the release of intermediates and API's process validation batches any constrains from the process validation protocol should be considered.
+6.72 See comments on 6.71 and 8.15 6.73 At the time of API release the QU should have a system in place to verify that the delegated responsibilities were performed correctly This verification can be done risk based (instead of continuously performing a complete review) by using tools like internal audits, spot checks, A periodical complete review is recommended.
+Review of critical process steps cannot be delegated.
+See 2.21 The QU is responsible to assure periodical re-training of delegated responsibilities is performed.